davidmalcolm/texi2rst/output/options-for-code-generation-conventions.rst

   languages like C that do not normally require it.
 However, you may need to enable this option when compiling C code that needs to interoperate properly with exception handlers written in C++.
-You may also wish to disable this option if you are compiling older C++ programs that dont use exception handling.
+You may also wish to disable this option if you are compiling older C++ programs that don't use exception handling.

 .. option:: -fnon-call-exceptions